Binghamton University Policy Regarding Harassment

 Harassment involving student conduct outside of residence halls - Student Judicial Affairs Office

-Harassment involving the conduct of an employee - Director of Personnel or appropriate supervisory personnel
+Harassment involving the conduct of an employee - Associate Vice President for Human Resources or appropriate supervisory personnel

 Harassment or discrimination based on protected class - Office of Diversity, Equity and Inclusion

 Any incident of harassment may be reported to the University Police.
 The University especially encourages the immediate reporting of any incident involving violence or the threat of violence.
 Any incident may be discussed informally and in the strictest confidence with the University Ombudsman, and at the University Counseling Center or Employee Assistance Program.

 Retaliation against any person who reports harassment, or who testifies, assists, or participates in an investigation, proceeding, or hearing relating to such a report, is strictly prohibited.
 False reports knowingly made in bad faith are also prohibited.
 Violation of the University's policy on harassment policy will subject the offender to the full range of penalties available, including criminal adjudication and separation from the University.
 In addition, certain types of harassment are criminal offenses and carry enhanced penalties under state and federal laws